dsb-norge/vue-keycloak-js/README.md

 **Object**

-If this option is an object, the values will be passed as constructor parameters.
-The keys must have the same naming as above.
+If this option is an object, it will be passed on as constructor parameters for the [Keycloak adapter](https://www.keycloak.org/docs/latest/securing_apps/index.html#javascript-adapter-reference).
 No HTTP GET request is done in this case.

 ### init

 This option is the parameter object for the `Keycloak.init` method.

+### logout

+This option is the parameter object for the `Keycloak.logout` method.

 ### onReady